Juan de Prado Mayera Portocarrero y Luna: Biography

 On February 7, 1761, the first works to fortify the heights of La Cabaña, overlooking the bay, and the main fortress el Morro, were begun.
 That same year, the city was hit by an epidemic of yellow fever that caused numerous victims among the urban population.
 The work force was so decimated that work on the fortifications was practically paralyzed.

-On June 6, 1762, a powerful British expeditionary force under George Keppel began the siege of Havana.
+On June 6, 1762, a British expeditionary force under George Keppel began the siege of Havana.
 Juan de Prado took command of the defense, but the city was eventually captured on the 13th of August.

 Juan de Prado and the surviving Spanish soldiers were transported back to Spain.
 Upon his arrival, the Spanish government tried him via a court-martial.
 He was convicted of incompetence and a lack of energy in the defence of Havana, and was sentenced to death, but the sentence was commuted to ten years' imprisonment.
 He died in prison at Vitigudino.